 Good Gardeners Sustainable Sanitation and Food Growing appeal in Jinja, Uganda

 Mission: Enable the Peters School in Jinja, Eastern Uganda to have the first class HH-2 waste management system along with the HH-3 DRY Sanitation System.
-The first consideration is stop the risk of polluting the ground water from sanitation run off.
+The first consideration is to stop the risk of polluting the ground water from sanitation run off from conventional pit latrines.
 The HH-3 DRY toilet system completely prevents this and enables the HH-2 waste management system to operate smoothly in its fertiliser making capacity which requires fresh pure water with which to do so.
-The wastes from the school and kitchens is all collected and processed through the HH-2 system which generates the right fungi and bacteria to quickly process these wastes.
-The end product HH-4 is then applied to the land and pest and disease free growing can commence.
+The wastes from the school and kitchens is all collected and processed through the HH-2 system which generates the right fungi and bacteria to quickly process these wastes into an optimum fertiliser.
+The end product HH-4 is then applied to the land which fertilises it and conditions the soil at the same time and pest and disease free growing can commence.

 Sr Albert Howard achieved exactly this 100 years ago and the Good Gardeners are bringing back the science to spearhead its spread across Africa.